aznamingtool/AzureNamingTool/README.md

 ### Run as an Azure App Service Container

-Ths process will allow you to deploy the Azure Naming Tool to an Azure App Service.
+The Azure Naming Tool requires persistent storage for the configuration files when run as a container.
+The following processes will explain how to create this volume for your Azure App Service Container.
+All configuration JSON files will be stored in the volume to ensure the configuration is persisted.

 **NOTE**